-We advocate and educate as Voices of those with Lived Experience in Intercountry Adoption
+We Advocate and Educate as Adoptee Voices with Lived Experience

 The Colour Of Difference Book Launch

 Speech for the Opening Book Launch

 Hi.
 For those of you who don’t know me, my name is Lynelle Beveridge.
 I am an intercountry adoptee from Vietnam and I was adopted to Australia at the age of 6months.
 My story is in The Color of Difference and after completion of handing in the stories for the book, I founded the Inter-Country Adoptee Support Network (ICASN) to build upon the newfound friendships and sense of community that we’d made.

 When I first received my copies of The Colour of Difference in the mail, I felt a range of emotions:

 Firstly, Excitement – because after waiting for 2 years .. the end result was finally here!